YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 ## 4. SYSADMIN FEATURES AND FUNCTIONALITIES
-The term feature usually denotes an UI usability, but as the sysadmins of the issue-tracker system must be technical people acustomed to the black screen in this context feature simplies means a well memorizable shell call to perform a single action on the System they must operate.
+The term feature usually denotes an UI usability, but as the sysadmins of the issue-tracker system must be technical people accustomed to the black screen in this context feature simply means a well memorizable shell call to perform a single action on the System they must operate.

     # pre-load the project variables
     doParseCnfEnvVars cnf/issue-tracker.dev.host-name.cnf